Moody-Tunes/moodytunes/README.md

 `tox -r [--recreate]`

 We use the [coverage](https://coverage.readthedocs.io/en/v4.5.x/) package to report how much of our codebase has unit test coverage.
-After running the tests using tox, you can see a report of the current coverage by running
+After running the tests using tox, you can see a report of the current test coverage by running

 `coverage report`

 after running tox.
-If you would like to see a detailed output of the coverage (like what exact lines were hit) you can generate an HTML report by running

-`coverage html`

-This will generate a directory in the project root with files corresponding to each code file in the project.
-Open the index.html file in any browser of your choice to view the source files for the project, their coverage percentage, and what lines have (or have not) been tested.
+If you would like to see a detailed output of the coverage (like what exact lines were hit) the pytest coverage plugin we use generates HTML files of code test coverage after a test run.
+These files are available in the `htmlcov` directory in the project.Open the index.html file in any browser of your choice to view the source files for the project, their coverage percentage, and what lines have (or have not) been tested.

 NOTE: Your build will fail and any pull request rejected if the total coverage is less than 80% after the Travis build is finished.
 If you *need* to circumvent this, you can cover any code that doesn't need to be tested with pragmas: